PaulZC/IridiumSBD/documentation/README.md

 Both of these breakouts use serial (UART) interfacing.
 The [Qwiic Iridium 9603N](https://github.com/PaulZC/Qwiic_Iridium_9603N) provides I2C support instead of serial, allowing you to add Iridium SBD communication to any Qwiic or I2C project.

-Follow [this link] to jump to I2C Interfacing.

 ## Serial "3-wire" Interfacing

 Rock 7 have made interfacing the RockBLOCK to the Arduino quite simple.
 Each RockBLOCK conveniently exposes many signal lines for the client device, but it’s actually only necessary to connect 4 or 5 of these to get your application up and running.
 In our configuration we ignore the flow control lines and talk to the RockBLOCK over what
 Iridium calls a "3-wire" TTL serial interface.
-In wiring table below, we assume that the RockBLOCK is being powered from the Arduino 5V power bus.
+In the wiring table below, we assume that the RockBLOCK is being powered from the Arduino 5V power bus.

 | RockBLOCK Connection | Arduino Connection |
 | --- | --- |